Overview

 About Foxconn here.

-View original content to download multimedia:https://www.prnewswire.com/apac/news-releases/hon-hai-technology-group-foxconn-commits-to-new-5-year-sustainability-roadmap-through-2030-302702326.html
+View original content to download multimedia:https://www.prnewswire.com/apac/news-releases/hon-hai-technology-group-foxconn-honors-152-of-its-own-and-suppliers-in-3rd-annual-sustainability-awards-302734380.html

 SOURCE Hon Hai Technology Group (Foxconn)